 Dysport injections typically last approximately four months.
 The effects take a few days to become visible.

-For more information on Botox, Dysport®, or Xeomin® treatments in Loganville, Snellville, Braselton, Gainesville, Monroe, and Lawrenceville, GA please contact our skin care consultant at (770) 972-4845 or schedule an appointment.
+For more information on Botox, Dysport®, or Xeomin® treatments in Loganville, Snellville, Braselton, Gainesville, Monroe, and Lawrenceville, GA please contact our skin care consultant at 470-400-SKIN (7546)or schedule an appointment.
 To request a complimentary consult, please fill out our online form.